FlorianMichael/FlorianMichael/README.md

-# Hi there :)
+# Hi there! 👋

-My name is Florian, on the internet I am also known as EnZaXD, I am the creator of [ViaForge](https://github.com/ViaVersion/ViaForge) and [ViaFabricPlus](https://github.com/ViaVersion/ViaFabricPlus). <br>
+I'm Florian, also known as EnZaXD on the internet.
+I'm the creator of [ViaForge](https://github.com/ViaVersion/ViaForge) and [ViaFabricPlus](https://github.com/ViaVersion/ViaFabricPlus).

-I play Minecraft since 2014 and had my own server in 2018/19. <br>
+I'm a 16-year-old Minecraft enthusiast from Germany.
+I've been immersed in the world of Minecraft since 2014 and even had my own server in 2018.
+Along the way, I've honed my skills as a Java and Kotlin Developer since 2018.

-I am a Java and Kotlin Developer since 2018. <br>
+You'll often find me actively contributing to projects like [ViaVersion](https://github.com/ViaVersion), [BetaPackets](https://github.com/BetaPackets), and [ViaVersionAddons](https://github.com/ViaVersionAddons).
+I'm passionate about enhancing the Minecraft experience and creating innovative solutions for the community.

-I mainly work on [ViaVersion](https://github.com/ViaVersion), [BetaPackets](https://github.com/BetaPackets) and [Simplex](https://github.com/SimplexDevelopment). <br>
+Feel free to get in touch with me on Discord (username: florianmichael) or join my server at [https://discord.gg/97GXQxuf7W](https://discord.gg/97GXQxuf7W).

-Feel free to contact me on discord (florianmichael) or join my [server](https://discord.gg/97GXQxuf7W).
+Looking forward to connecting and collaborating with fellow Minecraft enthusiasts and developers! 🎮✨